tomcant/sudoku-solver/README.md

 ## General Approach

-This algorithm uses recursion to apply every combination of possible choices per cell either until the grid is full or until there are no more choices to explore, in which case the puzzle is unsolvable.
+This algorithm uses [Depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) to apply every combination of possible choices per cell either until the grid is full or until there are no more choices to explore, in which case the puzzle is unsolvable.

 Roughly speaking, the following steps are taken: